Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User1, User2, and User3 only Box 2: User1, User2, User3 and User4 only.
 - [ ] Box 1: User1, User2, User3 and User4 only Box 2: User1, User2, and User3 only.

 ### You have an Azure Active Directory (Azure AD) te nant that contains the users shown in the following table.
 You create and enforce an Azure AD Identity Protection sign-in risk policy that has the following settings: – Assignments: Include Group1, exclude Group2 – Conditions: Sign-in risk level: Medium and above – Access Allow access, Require multi-factor authentication You need to identify what occurs when the users sign in to Azure AD.
 What should you identify for each user?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 When User1 sings in from an anonymous IP address, the user will: When User2 signs in from an unfamiliar location, the user will: When User3 signs in from an infceted device, the user will

 ![Question 674 part 1](images/question674_1.jpg)
 ![Question 674 part 2](images/question674_2.jpg)